Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 It is that his code works well enough to keep him trapped.

-That is what makes him more devastating.
+That is what makes him devastating.

-But because those qualities work, they become a prison.
+Because those qualities work, they become a prison.

 Why People Relate to Mike Ehrmantraut